Standard Use Cases

 After writing the byControllerMode

-variables, the current state is checked until it matches the desired control mode.
+variables, the current mode is checked until it matches the desired controller mode.

 , MC_MoveAbsolute